RolandKraus/rsschool-cv/cv.md

 ___

 About me:
-I am in my third year as a student in KSTU, my major is Information systems and technologies.
+I am intersted in learning how to build well-designed and functional websites which will gather people according to their interests.
+For now I am in a third year of studying Information systems and technologies in the KSTU.
 For about half and the year till this day I have been working as an iC-programmer.
-But recently my interests shifted to Front-End Software Development, and now I am longingly gaining my knowledge in this field.
 I am diligent and team-working person who is always open to something new.

 # Skills: